Dimitri Lascaris is a lawyer, journalist and activist.

 In 2004, Dimitri joined one of Canada’s leading class action law firms, Siskinds LLP.
 While at Siskinds, Dimitri co-founded and led Canada’s largest and most accomplished team of securities class action lawyers.
 From 2004 to 2016, the Siskinds securities class actions team recovered more than $450 million for aggrieved investors.
 In 2012, Dimitri was named by Canadian Lawyer Magazine as one of the 25 most influential lawyers in Canada, and in 2013, he was named by Canadian Business Magazine as one of the 50 most influential persons in Canadian business.
 Canadian Business Magazine described Dimitri as the “fiercest legal advocate for shareholder rights.”

 In July 2016, Dimitri retired from Siskinds and the practice of law in order to devote himself to activism and journalism.
-He is now a correspondent and Board member of The Real News Network, a board member of Canadians for Justice and Peace in the Middle East, and Vice-Chairman of the Board of the Unity Project for the Relief of Homelessness.
+He is now a correspondent and Board member of The Real News Network and the Chair of the Board of Canadians for Justice and Peace in the Middle East.

 In Canada’s 2015 federal election, Dimitri ran for the Green Party of Canada in the riding of London West.
 Subsequently, he served as justice critic on the shadow cabinet of the Green Party.
 He is currently the Justice Critic in the Shadow Cabinet of the Green Party of Quebec.